DBMC-aNOMAly: Asynchronous NOMA with Pilot-Symbol Optimization Protocol for Diffusion-Based Molecular Communication Networks: Introduction

-Lastly, specific heuristic algorithms have been proposed, largely based on pilot symbol transmission and very simple logical and mathematical operations.
-The motivation for these approaches stems from the fact that simple operations such as comparisons or additions have been shown to work as \acp{CRN}, i.e. can be computed with chemical inputs and outputs~\cite{vasicCRNMolecularProgramming2020}.
-Heinlein et al.~\cite{heinleinClosingImplementationGap2024} have demonstrated the first fully chemical simulation model of a molecular \ac{RX} including a simple pilot-symbol-based algorithm.
+Lastly, specific heuristic algorithms have been proposed.
+Pilot-based adaptation using simple primitives (comparisons, additions, etc.) is attractive because such operations can be realized with CRNs~\cite{vasicCRNMolecularProgramming2020}, and fully chemical synchronization/detection has been demonstrated~\cite{heinleinClosingImplementationGap2024}.
+Recent work on DNA-strand-displacement has shown that multi-level decision trees can be implemented chemically with high precision for up to 10 layers or more~\cite{liuDNADecisionTree2025}, similar to the \ac{SIC} decision tree implementation we will present in Section~\ref{sec:system_model}.
 In our previous work, we have proposed a first version of an optimization heuristic for the \ac{DBMC-NOMA} scheme~\cite{wietfeldErrorProbabilityOptimization2024c} and have simulated a version based on \acp{CRN}~\cite{wietfeldChemSICalEvaluatingStochastic2025}.
-However, the system in~\cite{wietfeldErrorProbabilityOptimization2024c} is limited to only 2 \acp{TX} and explores only few variable parameters, assumes perfect global synchronization, and relies on a complex feedback channel for the optimization of the emitted number of molecules, all of which we will address in this paper.
+However, the system in~\cite{wietfeldErrorProbabilityOptimization2024c} is limited to only 2 \acp{TX} and explores only a few variable parameters.
+Additionally, the system model in~\cite{wietfeldErrorProbabilityOptimization2024c} assumes perfect global synchronization, i.e., no offset between the peak molecule arrival times from all \acp{TX}, and relies on a complex feedback channel to optimize the emitted molecule counts.
+This paper addresses both limitations.